Cisco-Talos/clamav-documentation/src/faq/faq-cvd.md

 ## The last CVD update detects a lot of false positives on my system.
 Why?

 Before publishing a CVD update, we test it for false positives using the latest stable release of ClamAV.
 If you want to avoid problems with false positives, you must run the latest stable version of ClamAV.
+Please stay tuned to our [EOL policy](faq-eol.md) for what versions are actively supported.

 ## I tried to submit a sample through the web interface, but it said the sample is already recognized by ClamAV.
 My ClamScan tells me it's not.
 I have already updated my database and ClamAV engine, what's wrong with my setup?